11 Tips to Support Your Grieving Process

 2. Take a Higher Perspective

 Your grief is often a reflection of the love and value you provided.
 That’s why it hurts so much.
 Acknowledging this can help transform your grief into gratitude.
 With great loss can come great gain.
 What are the possible benefits coming out of this?
 How do you want to live the rest of your life?
-Look at things from different perspectives and you’ll see the lessons, growth, and gifts around you.
+Look at things from different perspectives, and you’ll see the lessons, growth, and gifts around you.
 Grief is an opportunity to strengthen your faith that things always (eventually) work out for the highest good.
 Continue building your trust muscle and you’ll feel even stronger after this experience has passed.

 3. Have Your Human Experience

-Although it’s good to take a higher spiritual perspective, it’s important to have your human experience.
+Although it’s good to take a higher spiritual perspective, it’s essential to have your human experience.
 It’s what you’re here for.
 Depending on how you look at things, grieving can be healthy.
 Your choices and perspective can lighten or intensify this process.
 Feeling “bad”?
 Look at things from another view or shift what you’re focusing on altogether.
 Breathe, shake, cry, or laugh it out.
 Do what you need to get present and allow things to flow again.
 Send yourself love and compassion for being here.
 Think how grateful you’ll feel when you realize how much this experience helped you grow and expand.

 4. Hold Space for Yourself

-Holding space for yourself means giving yourself permission to feel and express what you need.
+Holding space for yourself means allowing yourself to feel and express what you need.
 It means slowing down, getting quiet, connecting with your heart, and having compassion for yourself.
 Be your own best friend, your own parent, and your own love and support.
 Say to yourself, “I matter, how I feel matters, and what I say matters.”
 Need help increasing your self-worth and self-love?
 Check out PSYCH-K!
 This form of Energy Psychology helps you remove the blocks so you can find your bliss and treat yourself with the love and kindness you deserve.
 PSYCH-K can also transform trauma and heal past experiences.

 5. Take it One Step at a Time